solana-developers/solana-cookbook/docs/th/integrations/react-native.md

     Error: crypto.getRandomValues() not supported.
 See https://github.com/uuidjs/uuid#getrandomvalues-not-supported

-This is an issue that can be fixed by using a polyfill for the `crypto` object in React Native.
+This is an issue that สามารถ be fixed by using a polyfill for the `crypto` object in React Native.

 Install the package `react-native-get-random-values` and import it in the main file of your app (eg: `index.js`), as shown above.